tangentsoft/pidp8i/doc/os8-patching.md

 ## Review of Recommendations

-`BRTS 31.11.2O` is an optional patch which disables 8th bit parity.
+`BRTS 31.11.2 O` is an optional patch which disables 8th bit parity.
 It is recommended because sometimes we may want to allow output that does not force the 8th bit.

-`BRTS 31.11.3O` is an optional patch that enables 132 column output.
+`BRTS 31.11.3 O` is an optional patch that enables 132 column output.
 It is recommended because it is expected that wide column output is desirable.

-`TECO 31.20.1O` is an optional patch that permanently forces no case flagging.
+`TECO 31.20.1 O` is an optional patch that permanently forces no case flagging.
 It is not recommended because we want to allow the option of case flagging.

-`TECO 31.20.2O` is an optional patch that turns off verbose errors.
+`TECO 31.20.2 O` is an optional patch that turns off verbose errors.
 It was for slow terminals and experienced users who didn't want to wait to see the long error messages they already knew.
 It is not recommended because we expect a majority of users to be on high speed terminals needing the verbose errors.

-`TECO 31.20.3O` turns off a warning that you are using the `YANK` command to completely overwrite a buffer full of text.
+`TECO 31.20.3 O` turns off a warning that you are using the `YANK` command to completely overwrite a buffer full of text.
 Issuing the command a second time succeeds.
 It was again to avoid experienced users.
 It is not recommended because we expect fewer advanced users who would be annoyed by the protection.

-`TECO 31.20.4O` implements rubout support specifically and uniquely for the `VT05` terminal in a way that breaks it for all other video terminals.
+`TECO 31.20.4 O` implements rubout support specifically and uniquely for the `VT05` terminal in a way that breaks it for all other video terminals.
 It is not recommended because there are VERY few `VT05` deployments that would use it.